-Franz Liszt's monumental output is a lifelong measuring stick for pianists.
-This body of work, by the composer/performer who arguably invented the modern conception of the "virtuoso," brought together all of NEC's piano majors, along with Preparatory students, in a series of seven bicentennial concerts, under the direction of NEC piano chair Bruce Brubaker.
+During the Liszt bicentennial year of 2011, this body of work brought together all of NEC's piano majors, along with Preparatory students, in a series of seven concerts, under the direction of NEC piano chair Bruce Brubaker.

 2010-10-22 Liszt and the Cross seminar

 2011-01-30 Liszt Salute

 2011-02-07 Les Préludes symphonic poem

 2011-02-11 Liszt and improvisation seminar with Dana Gooley